wpexpertsio/login-designer/readme.txt

 = 1.3.1 =
 ### Bug Fixes
-* Removed Undefined text showing on the login page.
+* Removed undefined text showing on the login page.

+### Improvement
+* Added compatibility for Yoast sitemap in case of WPML activated.
-* Removed login designer from Rank Math Sitemap.
+* Added compatibility for Rank Math sitemap in case of WPML activated.

 = 1.3.0 =
 ### New features